altihill/FFMAT/README.md

   - function
     - Open video file, should be called before using other commands.
   - input arguments
     - *filename* is the whole videofile name, and should be string. *outputW*, *outputH* are the output resolution, and should be numeric.
-If one of those are not given or zero, default value would be applied. *outputPixFmt* is the output pixel format, and should be string. **'Gray','R','G','B','RGB','Y','U','V','YUV'** are all the valid value currently.
+If one of those are not given or zero, default value would be applied. *outputPixFmt* is the output pixel format, and should be string. **'Gray','RGB','YUV'** are all the valid value currently.
   - return
     - *Status* is 1 if success.
 Otherwise it is negative.
 - getprop